JetBrains/teamcity-documentation/topics/configuring-connections.md

 1. Create a new connection and choose the **"Bitbucket Server / Data Center"** option.

+2. Ensure the **Enable unique redirect URL** setting is enabled to generate a unique ID added to your redirect URL.
+This setting bolsters the security of your setup by mitigating the risk of mix-up attacks: attacks utilizing malicious authorization servers that impersonate real auth servers to trick a victim client into leaking an authorization code (token).
+Using the `/oauth/bitbucketserver/rid:your_unique_id/accessToken.html` URL format ensures an attacker cannot hand-craft an address acknowledged by TeamCity.

+   > * Whenever you toggle this setting on or off, the callback URL changes.
+Update OAuth settings on the VCS side accordingly.
+   > * IDs are unique for every connection, including copies of existing connections.
+If you clone a connection with this setting enabled, remember to update your VCS OAuth settings.
+   >
+   {type="note"}

-2. In a separate browser tab, go to the Bitbucket **"Administration | Application Links"** page.
+3. In a separate browser tab, go to the Bitbucket **"Administration | Application Links"** page.

-3. Create a new [application link](https://confluence.atlassian.com/bitbucketserver/link-to-other-applications-1018764620.html) with the following parameters:
+4. Create a new [application link](https://confluence.atlassian.com/bitbucketserver/link-to-other-applications-1018764620.html) with the following parameters:

    * Application type: _External application_
    * Direction: _Incoming_
    * Redirect URL: _&lt;copy URL from the TeamCity new connection tab&gt;_
    * Application permissions: *tick "Write" under "Repositories"*

-4. Once the application link is ready, Bitbucket will generate the _"Client ID"_ and _"Client Secret"_ values.
+5. Once the application link is ready, Bitbucket will generate the _"Client ID"_ and _"Client Secret"_ values.
 Copy these values and paste them into corresponding fields on the TeamCity new connection tab.

 5. Save the connection in TeamCity.